kd1882/badScripts/README.md

 Cheers.

-## run at your own risk, not liable for you nuking your grandmas compaq.
+## run at your own risk, if you don't understand what you're running - try it in a VM first...